BerWang/web/05 Code Quality.md

 In the previous two sections you were told to write a _comprehensive suite of tests_, but what is _comprehensive_?
 Our test suite should check every: function, branch and line of code.
 To ensure this has been achieved we need to run a code coverage tool that will generate data to indicate how comprehensive our testing suites really are.

 1. Using an appropriate _code coverage tool_, generate a coverage report that includes both the unit and integration tests.
+2. You will probably have one or more modules that are _untestable_ because they don't return data to test.
+You should tell the code coverage tool to **ignore** these (but make sure you don't ignore too many!).
 2. Use the _code coverage report_ to identify where the gaps are in your test suite and write additional tests until you score 100%.

 ### 2.4 The TAP Protocol